Liberty Fire Company No. 5

-Liberty Fire Company No. 5 is a historic fire station located at Reading, Berks County, Pennsylvania.
-It was built in 1876, and is a three-story, brick building in the Italianate style.
+The Liberty Fire Company No. 5 is an historic, American fire station that is located in Reading, Berks County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1985.

+History and architectural features

+Built in 1876, this historic structure is a three-story, brick building that was designed in the Italianate style.
 It was originally two-stories, with the third story added in 1895.
 The third story and roofline is reflective of the Victorian Romanesque style.
 The building is now operated as the Reading Area Firefighters Museum.

 It was listed on the National Register of Historic Places in 1985.